Terminus-Project/Terminus-Bot/README.md

 * UNIGNORE - Remove the given ignore.
 * IGNORES - List all active ignores.

+### IsUp

+Check the availability and responsiveness of web services.

+Commands:

+* CHECK
+  * HTTP - Check the given URL's response time and status code.

 ### Karma

 Track user "karma" based on observed `nick++` and `nick--` messages.